 Are there any specific chemicals you’re looking for?

 We are developing wearable glucose sensors that can test glucose levels without the need for a finger prick.
 We are also looking at forensic applications.
-Our wearable forensic sensors can detect gunshot residues, explosives, cocaine or drugs etc. At present, the only way to do such tests is to physically collect the samples, and to send them to a centralized facility for analyzing.
+Our wearable forensic sensors can detect gunshot residues, explosives, cocaine or drugs, etc. At present, the only way to do such tests is to physically collect the samples and to send them to a centralized facility for analyzing.
 Our wearable sensors allow users to detect the samples on the same spot.

 We are also looking at environmental applications for detecting toxic gases and other pollutants.
-We are working on broad range of applications.
+We are working on a broad range of applications.

 Can physiologically relevant chemicals in the human body be monitored by other methods, and what benefits do the wearable sensors you have developed offer in comparison?